8. What are the timelines for purchasing and/or providing AT devices and services?

-IDEA regulations do not specify a timeline for the provision of assistive technology.
+IDEA regulations do not specify a timeline for the provision of AT.
 However, if AT is determined necessary for a FAPE then it must be provided in a timely manner.
 “Timely manner” is defined as, “at the same time typically developing peers receive their similar materials.”
 The school district may not delay or deny the provision of AT due to funding issues if a child requires AT to benefit from the IEP.

 9. Are personal use devices excluded?

 The IEP team decides on a case by case basis what AT a student needs to benefit from special education and related services.
 With the exception of cochlear implants or other surgically implanted devices, if a device is included in the IEP, the school is responsible for the provision of that device or ensuring that it is provided at no cost to the parents.

 The school system is responsible for acquisition and provision of AT devices.
 Sometimes, parents may choose to purchase devices and send them to school with the student.
 Schools may use various funding sources to provide needed AT devices with parental consent, including but not limited to the following: